Palladio in the RoughPrint

 Holt acted as designer and contractor.
 He had built his first all-new house when the carriage house that he was in the process of renovating was destroyed in September 1989 by Hurricane Hugo.
 In 1991, with his younger brother, Bob, as an investor, Holt bought a large inner-block parcel of land not far from the College of Charleston.
 He and Roberts restored one of the houses and built two new ones.
 It was a rough neighborhood, with crack houses and shootings, so they hired off-duty policemen to park their squad cars out front to discourage the drug dealers.
 Over the next five years, they bought more land on the same block, assembling three-quarters of an acre in all.
 They built two private lanes, Tully Alley and Charles Street, and created a charming mews-like arrangement of 20 houses and apartments.
 Meanwhile, the neighborhood improved, as they had hoped, and real-estate values rose.
 A house that he built in 1995 and sold for $220,000 was re-sold two years ago for more than twice as much.
 Holt recently finished a small three-bedroom house on Tully Alley that he put on the market for $595,000.

-Holt’s company, Historic Renovations of Charleston, builds only a couple of houses a year.
+Holt’s company, New World Byzantine, builds only a couple of houses a year.
 He has no intention of expanding, and appears uninterested in making a lot of money.
 A modest man, he dresses unassumingly and drives a beat-up Chevy Tracer that he shares with Roberts.
 “I don’t need a lot of stuff,” he says.
 He employs eight laborers, whom he has trained himself, and says construction is not an easy business.
 “It’s not like This Old House.
 That’s fantasyland.
 Nothing real ever happens on the show, like a subcontractor not showing up, or a carpenter getting arrested for cocaine.
 Everything always runs smoothly,” he says.
 “And all those fancy tools!
 Norm’s home workshop is better equipped than my cabinetmaker’s.”

 Most of the buildings on Tully Alley are plain-vanilla Colonials, but mixed in among them are more exotic houses with colorful stucco walls and stepped gables that recall Amsterdam rather than Charleston.
 At the end of the alley is an industrial shed that looks like a down-at-the-heel body shop.
 This is Holt’s own house.
 He built it in the mid-1990s, when the neighborhood was still a dangerous place, and purposely made the exterior unassuming.
 Not the interior.
 When you enter you are brought up short, not just to avoid falling into the pool but also because of culture shock.
 The room is a mixture of an early Christian catacomb, a Byzantine church, and the set of a Douglas Fairbanks movie.
 Think The Thief of Bagdad.
 The swimming pool is flanked by arched colonnades supported by stained wooden columns, barely visible in the murky light that filters down from a narrow skylight.
 Holt explains that the room was much brighter when the entire roof was covered in fiberglass, but all that was destroyed in 1999 by Hurricane Floyd, and the current roof is a temporary replacement.
 “It’s supposed to be like an outdoor courtyard, with muslin draped across the rafters,” he says.
 A couple of Venetian lanterns dimly illuminate the cracked plaster walls and the cracked flagstones.
 Everything looks faded, shabby, timeworn.